streamx-dev/streamx-connector-websight/README.md

 This bundle provides components responsible for publishing application and content resources to StreamX.

-### streamx-connector-websight-blueprint
+### streamx-connector-websight-blueprints

-This bundle provides handlers responsible for delivering publication data of published resources.
+This bundle provides publication handlers for the StreamX Blueprints.

 ## Build